R3Conclave/conclave-core-sdk/docs/docs/index.md

    improvements.
 See the [SGX SDK release notes](https://01.org/intel-softwareguard-extensions/downloads/intel-sgx-linux-2.14-release) for more details.

-1. :jigsaw: **New feature!** We've added a `conclave-web-host` component that allows you to interact with enclaves using REST API.
-   With `conclave-web-host` the user code is limited to `enclave` and `client`, the `host` is being taken care of by Conclave SDK.
-   At the time of writing, with `conclave-web-host`, the `enclave` implementation is restricted to only use `receiveMail` for incoming messages and `postMail` for outgoing ones.

-8. The API for performing platform support checks has been streamlined.
+1. The API for performing platform support checks has been streamlined.
 Please consult the [API changes page](api-changes.md) for more information.

 ### 1.1